MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-statistics.md

 This tutorial describes how to create and use player statistics.
 Player statistics are stored as Key Value Pairs (KVPs) where the Key is a string, and the Value is a 32-bit integer (for compatibility with languages which do not support 64-bit).

-Player statistics are also used by leaderboards.
-This guide covers player statistics exclusively.
-If you wish to read about how player statistics and leaderboards work together, please read our tutorial [Using resettable statistics and leaderboards](../../social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md).
+Player statistics are also used by leaderboards, but this guide only covers player statistics exclusively.
+If you wish to read about how player statistics and leaderboards work *together*, please read our tutorial [Using resettable statistics and leaderboards](../../social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md).

 > [!NOTE]
 > In some documentation and API calls, you may find the term **UserStatistics**.
 For the purposes of this discussion, the terms *user* and *player* are identical and interchangeable.
 In the **Game Manager** page, the **Players** tab provides access to the **Users/Players** for your title, and within that, their statistics.
 Player statistics refers specifically to information bound to a player, not analytics information about player.